Self-intersecting curves on a pair of pants and periodic orbits of Hamiltonian flows: Introduction

 \section{Introduction}

 Let $S$ be an oriented compact surface of genus $g$ with $n\geq 1$ boundary components, of negative Euler characteristic and with fundamental group $\pi_1(S)$.
-Let $G$ be a real reductive Lie group, and assume that it is a matrix group.
-Associated to $S$ and $G$ is the \emph{character variety}
+Let $G$ be a connected real reductive Lie group.
+Associated to $S$ and $G$ is what we will call the \emph{character variety}

+which is the quotient of the space of reductive representations by the conjugation action by $G$.
+The smooth part of the character variety has a natural Poisson structure, see for example \cite{PoissonStructure_Audin,AlekseevMalkin_PoissonStructure}.
+The Poisson structure is originally due to Atiyah and Bott \cite{AtiyahBott}, where they deal with the case when $G$ is a compact Lie group, and $S$ is a closed surface (in which case the smooth part of the character variety is a symplectic manifold).\\

-where $G$ acts on representations by conjugation.
-The character variety has a natural Poisson structure, which is defined on each symplectic leaf \cite{SymplecticNature_Goldman,ParabolicCohomology_GHJW}.
-The symplectic leaves correspond to relative character varieties, that is, given a tuple of conjugacy classes $\conjclass = (C_1,\dots,C_n)$ in $G$, the \emph{relative character variety associated to $\conjclass$} is
+The smooth part of the character variety is then foliated by symplectic leaves, which are related to relative character varieties, see for example \cite[Theorem 2.2.1]{PoissonStructure_Audin}, \cite{ParabolicCohomology_GHJW,Poisson_BiswasJeffrey}.
+Given a tuple of conjugacy classes $\conjclass = (C_1,\dots,C_n)$ in $G$, the \emph{relative character variety associated to $\conjclass$} is

 where the $c_i\in\pi_1(S)$ are chosen generators for each boundary component of $S$.\\